incusdata/py1st/Interactive-Python.md

  * **``ipython``{.sh .ws}**
 :::

-If you have [uv]{.cc} installed, and created your virtual environment with [uv venv ~/work/py314]{.cc}, you activate it the same way, but install with:
+If you have [uv]{.cc} installed, and created your virtual environment with [uv venv ~/work/py314]{.cc}, you activate it the same way, but install IPython with:

 :::{.cmdline}
  * **``uv``** pip ``install ipython``{.sh .ws}